JOHNNY DALE

 Copyright: 01/1949

 From Exciting Comics #65 - The newspaper's reporting of the arrival of the Countess Torvali from Europe has Johnny Dale's boss sending him to check her papers (huh?).
 He is there in time to see an attempted heist of her jewelry and he is then on a more interesting job.

-Click here to read the story.
+5 The Racket That Ran by Radio!
 The Racket That Ran by Radio!

 Published by Better Publications